TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Cgl.rst

 PHP
 ===

-Make sure you are using the correct PHP codestyle.
+Make sure you are using the correct PHP code style.
 It is based on the `TYPO3 Coding Standards <https://github.com/TYPO3/coding-standards>`__, (which follows PER-CS1.0 / PSR-12 and transition into PER-CS2.0 at the time of this writing), and covered in the